Meyer Weisgal: Biography

+Literary and journalism career

 In 1926, he published the first English translation of the works of Chaim Nachman Bialik.
 In 1932, he saw stage success with the play "The romance of a people", and he continued to produce stage plays from then on.
 He conceived the opera-oratorio The Eternal Road to alert the then-ignorant public to Hitler's persecution of the Jews in 1937 Germany.
 Weisgal enlisted the help of director Max Reinhardt, who approached Kurt Weill to write the music, and Austrian novelist and playwright Franz Werfel to write the libretto for The Eternal Road (originally in German: Der Weg der Verheißung), translated into English by Ludwig Lewisohn.

-His activities as an editor have become famous, if not legendary.
 Together with Louis Lipsky he edited the journal The Maccabean-magazine, later The New Palestine (magazine), which contributed its important part for the success of Chaim Weizmann's Zionist policy after the Balfour Declaration.
 And he, "as editor, conceived and published two notable supplements, which remain as permanent reference works today: In 1925 a supplement on the Hebrew University, then in establishment; in 1929 a supplement on Theodor Herzl, founder of the modern Zionism".
 (Biographical notes from the Weizmann Institute, p.
 3), See also the series about him on Brouillon, part 4:

+Zionist activism

 From 1921 until 1930, he was the first head of the Zionist Organization of America.
 Through the World Zionist Organization he came in close contact with its chair Chaim Weizmann and acted as his personal representative since 1940.
 In 1944, he started an initiative for expanding the Daniel Sieff Research Institute (led by Weizmann) into what would become a leading multidisciplinary research university: this opened its doors on November 2, 1949, as the Weizmann Institute of Science.
 He served as its Chairman of the Executive Council 1949–1966 and as its President 1966–1969.
 Subsequently, he served as the founding President of the Diaspora Museum in Tel-Aviv.